Specialty Services and Other Injuries

 Patients with facial injuries and a suspected extra-cranial vascular injury (e.g. branch of external carotid artery) will be initially evaluated by Endovascular Neurosurgical Radiology (ENR) through the UTH Neurosurgery Department call schedule.
 They will decide on and perform arteriography and intervention as appropriate.

-Patients transferred from outside facilities will be assigned to the on-call service that is current at the time the patient is physically present in the Emergency Department and contact with the on-call service is made by the Emergency Department staff, even if the patient was accepted by the service on call the previous shift.
+Patients transferred from outside facilities will be assigned to the on-call service that is on duty at the time the patient is physically present in the Emergency Department and the consult is initiated, even if the patient was accepted by the prior service on call.

 • Example: If a patient with an isolated hand injury is accepted in transfer by the on-call service at 0300, but is not physically present in the Emergency Department and contact with the Hand service is not made until 0715, then the service beginning at 0700 will provide the attending and resident for that patient.

-Delayed or deferred diagnosis requiring hand service intervention will be directed to the service (attending physician) on call at the time the consultation is made whether intra-operative, in a unit or a case of a return to the Emergency Department of a patient previously unassigned to a hand consult service.
+Delayed or deferred diagnosis of hand injuries requiring hand service evaluation that were not identified or consult was not called at initial presentation will be directed to the service on call at the time the consultation is made, regardless of location (intra-operative or in a unit) or upon return to the Emergency Department of a patient previously unassigned to a hand consult service.

 Patients without traumatic injuries can be admitted to the appropriate medical services (18 and over to the adult services, 17 and younger to the pediatric services).